ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Writing `assert false` would just stop your program.
-This idiom is sometimes used to indicate [dead code](https://en.wikipedia.org/wiki/Dead_code), parts of the program that must be written (often for type-checking or pattern matching completeness) but are unreachable at run time.
+This idiom is sometimes used to indicate [dead code](https://en.wikipedia.org/wiki/Dead_code), parts of the program that must be written (often for type-checking or pattern-matching completeness) but are unreachable at run time.

 Asserts should be understood as executable comments.
 They aren't supposed to